Running fiddles and interpreting results

 Flow events contain the following data:

-- Name of subroutine: The VCL subroutine that was executed.
-In the example above, FETCH refers to the
+• Name of subroutine: The VCL subroutine that was executed.
+In the example above, FETCH refers to the vcl_fetch subroutine.

-- Server identity: Machine ID of the Fastly cache node that executed the subroutine.
+• Server identity: Machine ID of the Fastly cache node that executed the subroutine.
 The top right of the flow event shows one or more server icons, which are ordered based on when the request reached each server.
 The server that processed this particular subroutine is highlighted.
-If you are using a device with a pointer, hover over the server icons to see the server's node ID and POP code.
+Hover your cursor over the server icons to see the server's node ID and POP code.

-In Compute@Edge fiddles, events will be logged when the compute instance starts and terminates, and also for any host calls made by your code.
-Host calls happen when your code invokes a feature that exists outside the program's container, and includes:
+In Compute fiddles, events will be logged when the compute instance starts and terminates, and also for any host calls made by your code.
+Host calls happen when your code invokes a feature that exists outside the program's container.
+These include:

-Compute@Edge events have a similar structure to VCL events, but do not have server-identity information because C@E fiddles do not run on the Fastly platform.
+Compute events have a similar structure to VCL events, but do not have server-identity or timing information because Compute fiddles do not run on the Fastly platform.

 Logs

-In Compute@Edge fiddles, log output (whether to named log endpoints or STDIO) will be displayed as separate standalone events.
+In Compute fiddles, log output (whether to named log endpoints or STDIO) will be displayed as separate standalone events.

 Sequential log lines that are sent to the same log destination will be combined and displayed as part of the same log event in the Fiddle UI.